The Amplituhedron BCFW Triangulation: Twistors and Functionaries

-In more detail, and for later reference, we spell out the relation of rows of~$Z'$ to rows of~$Z$.
-These are used below when computing the functionaries that arise from this lemma.
-First, note that
+\begin{rmk} For later reference, we spell out explicitly the relations of rows of~$Z'$ to rows of~$Z$ in the setting of Lemma \ref{lem effect of emb}.
+These are used below when computing the functionaries that arise from the lemma.
+For a general $N \times [k+4]$ matrix $A$, left multiplication by $x_i$ and $y_i$ act on the rows as follows: